 Growing Your Network the Right Way

 Networking isn’t about adding contacts or handing out cards; it’s about creating real relationships that help you and others grow.
 When you avoid common mistakes like selling too early or pretending interest, your network becomes stronger and more meaningful.
 So take your time, be real, and focus on helping others.
-In the long run, that’s how you turn networking into a tool that truly builds your business.
+In the long run, that’s how you turn networking mistakes entrepreneurs avoid into tools that truly build your business.